-- Molar-incisor hypomineralization (MIH) is associated with significantly increased dental treatment needs, especially in severe cases, as porous enamel and possible post-eruptive breakdown promote bacteria dentin penetration, which leads to pulpal inflammation and hypersensitivity or pain - Remineralization or sealants seem suitable for MIH-molars with limited severity and/or hypersensitivity.
-For severe cases, restorations with composites or indirect restorations or preformed metal crowns seem suitable.
-Prior to tooth extraction as last resort factors like the presence of a general malocclusion, patients' age and the status of neighboring teeth should be considered.
-No recommendations can be given for MIH-incisors, aside from noting that sensitivity treatments were effective. - Casein phosphopeptide-amorphous calcium phosphate (CPP-ACP) was shown to have a remineralizing and a desensitizing effect on MIH teeth by creating a stable super saturated solution of calcium and phosphate at the enamel surface.
+- Molar-incisor hypomineralization (MIH) is associated with significantly increased dental treatment needs, especially in severe cases, as porous enamel and possible post-eruptive breakdown promote bacteria dentin penetration, which leads to pulpal inflammation and hypersensitivity or pain - Casein phosphopeptide-amorphous calcium phosphate (CPP-ACP) was shown to have a remineralizing and a desensitizing effect on MIH teeth by creating a stable super saturated solution of calcium and phosphate at the enamel surface.

-- 64 articles were evaluated, and of the 64 a total of 14 clinical trials were included for qualitative data, and 8 of the 14 were also included for quantitative data - For MIH molars, 381 participants (720 molars) were treated.
-The mean follow-up was 3.6 years.
-For MIH incisors, 139 participants had been treated, with overall 274 incisors.
-The mean follow-up was 0.5 years. - In mild cases, remineralization therapies are an option, and preferred over extraction.
+- In mild cases, remineralization therapies are an option, and preferred over extraction.
 In the most severe cases, extractions are an option. - First and foremost, hypersensitivity needs to be addressed.
 Remineralization with CPP-APC can be used to reduce mild or moderate hypersensitivity in MIH teeth.
 For more severe defects in molars, composite restorations, PMCs (preformed metal crowns) or indirect restorations can be used. - It can be noted that amalgam restorations showed high failure rates in MIH molars.
-Adhesive restorations or sealants seem more suitable than amalgam, but the enameladhesive interface in MIH is more porous, leading to enamel cracks and decreased bond strength compared with sound enamel.
+Adhesive restorations or sealants seem more suitable than amalgam, but the enamel-adhesive interface in MIH is more porous, leading to enamel cracks and decreased bond strength compared with sound enamel.
 Therefore, using an acetone-containing adhesive system prior to sealing increases the retention rates. - For incisors, long-term treatment plans starting with remineralization therapy, over infiltration, and micro-abrasion.
 Then leading to placement of composites, veneers, or crowns.